mvbragt/projectblog/README.md

 -----------------------------------------
-README - Personal Blog (HTML & CSS)
+README - Personal Blog - Life's Ascent  (HTML & CSS)
 -----------------------------------------
 Welcome to your Personal Blog project!
 This blog is built using only HTML and CSS, making it lightweight and easy to customize.
 Quick Start: